xdaichain/exit-reward-prototype/README.md

 ## Contracts

 This prototype consists of three contracts:
 - **Reward** is a main contract which emulates a rewardable action (in this case - finishing staking epoch and minting EXIT tokens) and implements the rebalance mechanism of SoftETH tokens total supply.
 This contract is upgradeable by the `RewardProxy` contract.
+For upgradability we use [OpenZeppelin solution](https://github.com/OpenZeppelin/openzeppelin-sdk/tree/master/packages/lib/contracts).

 - **ExitToken** is an ERC20 token contract representing EXIT token.
 It is mintable by the `Reward` contract.
 Initially, it's created with an empty supply.
 The supply is increased by the `Reward.finishStakingEpoch()` function (see below).
 No one else can mint the EXIT tokens.

 - **SoftETHToken** is an ERC20 token contract representing SoftETH token.
 It is mintable and burnable by the `Reward` contract.
 Initially, it's created with an empty supply.
 The supply is changed by the `Reward.rebalance()` function (see below).
 No one else can mint or burn the SoftETH tokens.

 These contracts are to be deployed in Ethereum Mainnet only.
 We use a public [price oracle contract](https://etherscan.io/address/0xad13fe330b0ae312bc51d2e5b9ca2ae3973957c7#code) available on Mainnet to retrieve the current ETH/USD rate.

+For ERC20 implementations we use the latest [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).

 #### Reward contract constants